-- You cannot add public folder email address or anybody from outside the company to a group of people with full access to mailbox.
-So if a salesman likes to use Google account, you cannot add address to the people allowed to use a shared mailbox.
+- You cannot add the public folder email address or anybody from outside the company to a group of people with full access to the mailbox.
+So if a salesman likes to use Google account, you cannot add the address to the people allowed to use a shared mailbox.

 - Each shared mailbox has the maximum size of 50GB but after licensing a shared mailbox can be extended.

 - You can also send and receive encrypted emails.